 - Jojoba Oil

-There are many natural hair products to choose from, however, you want to make sure they don’t contain ingredients that can strip the moisture from your hair.
+There are many products to choose from, however, you want to make sure they don’t contain ingredients that can strip the moisture from your hair.
 You can’t afford to lose any moisture during these colder months!

 Here are some ingredients you should avoid: